Cloaking device: Fictional origins

 Cloaks with magical powers of invisibility appear from the earliest days of story-telling.
+A notable example is the Cloak of Invisibility from the Harry Potter franchise.

-Since the advent of modern Science fiction, many variations on the theme with proposed basis in reality have been imagined.
+Though the concept is more widely used in the genre of Science fiction.
+The earliest example of this was the 1892 novel The Germ Growers in which blob-like alien invaders use invisible spaceships to set up base in Australia.
+Since then, many variations on the theme with proposed basis in reality have been imagined.

 Star Trek screenwriter Paul Schneider, inspired in part by the 1958 film Run Silent, Run Deep, and in part by The Enemy Below, which had been released in 1957, imagined cloaking as a space-travel analog of a submarine submerging, and employed it in the 1966 Star Trek episode "Balance of Terror", in which he introduced the Romulan species, whose space vessels employ cloaking devices extensively.
 (He likewise predicted, in the same episode, that invisibility, "selective bending of light" as described above, would have an enormous power requirement.)
 Another Star Trek screenwriter, D.C.
 Fontana, coined the term "cloaking device" for the 1968 episode "The Enterprise Incident", which also featured Romulans.

 Star Trek placed a limit on use of this device: a space vessel cannot fire weapons, employ defensive shields, or operate transporters while cloaked; thus it must "decloak" to fire.
 At this point, Trek parted ways with the submarine analogy (subs don't "surface" to launch torpedoes), instead anticipating a significant limitation of Stealth technology: aircraft like the B-2 bomber cannot avoid becoming un-stealthy during the time their bomb bay doors are open.

 Writers and game designers have since incorporated cloaking devices into many other science-fiction narratives, including Doctor Who, Star Wars, and Stargate.